rsibanez89/simple-user-auth-sails/README.md

 	'*': ['passport', 'sessionAuth'],
 	}
 	```

+Note that the destroy method in "api/controllers/MessageController.js" check if the user is the owner of the message.
+We could put that check in a separate policie "isOwner".

 ### Redirecting after registering and loging users
 1. For redirectic after login modify the "view/homepage.ejs".
 Change the action of the login form.